BrianJVarley/XML-Parsing-Technical-Test/DingTechTest/README.txt

 6.What other platforms has the API been integrated and developed for?
 7.Are there any usage/traffic limits with the API?
 8.How active is the API in daily usage, ie, how many calls are made to the API daily?

+Conclusions/Notes:

+#The parsing of a response, throws an error code 99 when looping through the byte array.
+Not sure if looping through the index values rather than the integer values associated with each index in byte array.
+Feedback appreciated.

+#What text encoding format was expected for the sending side of the request data?

+#Should I have feed the byte array from the original request byte array or the
+raw byte array from the technical test PDF?

+#UnitTest passed as expected with sample XML data.

+#The console app contains some `Console.ReadKey(true);` so just hit enter to keep
+stepping through the application.